voxel51/api-py/APPLICATIONS.md

-# Voxel51 Platform API for Applications Quickstart
+# Voxel51 Platform API Applications Quickstart

 The Voxel51 Platform provides an interface through which you can upload and manage data for your application users and run jobs that process their data